pretix/pretix-docs/docs/guides/widget.md

 #### Using tracking with the pretix Widget

 If you use the tracking plugin, you can enable cross-domain tracking.
+This is only necessary if you host your pretix shop and the website on which you embed the widget on two separate domains.
 If you run your pretix shop on a subdomain of your main tracking domain, then you do **not** need cross-domain tracking.
-The tracking plugin supports tracking across subdomains works.
-A cross-domain tracking setup is **not** needed.
+The tracking plugin supports tracking across subdomains, so a cross-domain tracking setup is **not** needed in that case.
 Refer to the article on [custom domains](custom-domain.md) for further information.

 Add the embedding website to your [referral exclusions](https://support.google.com/analytics/answer/2795830) in your Google Analytics settings.